rustyonrampage/rustyonrampage.github.io/_posts/2017-11-06-tokenization-with-python-and-nltk.md

 ['Let', "'", 's', 'see', 'how', 'the', 'tokenizer', 'split', "'", 's', 'this', '!', ':)']
 ```
 #### 2.3) Using WhitespaceTokenizer()
 It tokenizes text on whitespace characters.
-Alternatively we can  use string split() function, if this functionality is desered.
+Alternatively we can  use string split() function, if this functionality is desired.
 ```python
 whitespace_wt = nltk.WhitespaceTokenizer()
 words = whitespace_wt.tokenize(sentence)